FLEDGE RTB origin trial

 Daily budget cap

-Minimum bid to win notification
+Real-time feedback and minimum bid to win

 • %%INTEREST_GROUP_OWNER%%: The origin of the owner of the interest group.

-• %%BID_CPM%%: The bid price in USD CPM that was specified by the buyer in the generateBid() function.
+• %%BID_CPM%%: The bid price in CPM that was specified by the buyer in the generateBid() function.

 • %%RENDER_URL%%: The render URL of the creative.